 Special tests done on blood samples

 CLL can be diagnosed with just certain special tests done on the blood.
 The test used most often is called flow cytometry, but others, like cytochemistry, FISH, immunocytochemistry, cytogenetics, and molecular genetic studies can be useful, too.
 These tests can also be used to look at bone marrow and lymph nodes.
-They are explained in our more detailed document Leukemia: Chronic Lymphocytic.
+They are explained in Leukemia: Chronic Lymphocytic.

 Bone marrow tests